zumasys/docs/site/mv-connect/manual/README.md

-# GETTING HELP WITH MVCONNECT
+# Getting Help with MV Connect

 If you're looking for help, you can reach out the following ways: